stack-auth/stack/docs/docs/02-customization/03-custom-components.md

     }
     ```

     Now your Stack components will look consistent with MUI Joy.
-Note it is important that `StackUIJoyProvider` is inside `CssVarsProvider`.
+Note it is important that `StackJoyTheme` is inside `CssVarsProvider`.
 It uses the color mode from `CssVarsProvider` to automatically.

     If you need more information about MUI Joy setup, you can check out the [Joy UI Next.js integration docs](https://mui.com/joy/getting-started/installation/).